sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

       :alt: aws
       :width: 55%

-Step 6 : Login to Access Fire Insights Application
+Step 6 : Login to Access Sparkflows Application
 -----------------
-Once the above steps get successfully updated, you can login to the Domain name with **HTTPS** and be able to access Fire Insights application running on the target instance.
+Once the above steps get successfully updated, you can login to the Domain name with **HTTPS** and be able to access Sparkflows application running on the target instance.

-.. note:: Above steps are verified with Fire Insights running on HTTPS(443) on port 8443 which is provided by default.
+.. note:: Above steps are verified with Sparkflows running on HTTPS(443) on port 8443 which is provided by default.